 Zero Waste Personal Care Products

-Bamboo toothbrush instead of a plastic toothbrush: Bamboo itself is a natural material unlike plastic.
+Bamboo toothbrush instead of a plastic toothbrush: Bamboo itself is a natural material, unlike plastic.
 Bamboo toothbrushes are better for the environment because they have considerably less ecological footprint compared to plastic toothbrushes.
 Even after a bamboo toothbrush has come to the end of its use, the handle of the bamboo toothbrush can be reused.

-Natural toothpaste tablets instead of toothpaste in a tube: Toothpaste tubes are normally made out of materials harmful for the environment, like plastic.
+Natural toothpaste tablets instead of toothpaste in a tube: Toothpaste tubes are normally made out of materials harmful to the environment, like plastic.
 Each time the tube is finished, you throw it out; therefore, contributing to the landfill we are trying to reduce if not eliminate.
 Replacing toothpaste tubes with toothpaste tablets is efficient because the tablets come in one jar, and all you have to do is take one by mouth.
 And many times, the jar can be reused for something else, like holding your toothbrushes for example.

-Shampoo bars instead of bottled shampoos: Shampoo bars are not very common right now and it may be a strange concept to some people, but they are actually better for not only your hair, but also the environment.
+Shampoo bars instead of bottled shampoos: Shampoo bars are not very common right now and it may be a strange concept to some people, but they are actually better for not only your hair but also the environment.
 Shampoo bars aren’t made from harmful, drying ingredients that your regular shampoos are made from.
 In that sense, bar shampoos are better for your hair because they don’t contain the sulfates and various other harmful ingredients that strip your hair of its natural oils and may cause other forms of damage to your hair.
-However, bar shampoos are also a good zero waste product because of the way its produced.
-They don’t come in packaging that harms the environment like bottled liquid shampoos do.
+However, bar shampoos are also a good zero-waste product because of the way its produced.
+They don’t come in packaging that harms the environment as bottled liquid shampoos do.
 Instead, they come in small boxes or cardboard containers that can be recycled easily.

 Dental lace instead of dental floss: At first glance, dental lace and dental floss might look the same, but they are quite different.
 Made from 100% Mulberry silk, dental lace is a zero-waste product that performs the same way as regular dental floss, except more sustainably.
 Regular dental floss is made from plastic, and it usually comes in a plastic container, neither of which are beneficial for the environment.